revectores/notes/engineering_science/computer_science/operating_system/unix/unix_file/unix_file_intro/unix_file_intro.md

 open(path, O_WRONLY | O_CREAT | O_TRUNC, mode);
 ```

-> Historically, in early versions of the UNIX System, the second argument to open could be only 0, 1, or 2.
+> Historically, in early versions of the UNIX System, the second argument to open could be only `O_RDONLY`, `O_WRONLY`, or `O_RDWR`(0, 1, 2).
 There was no way to open a file that didn’t already exist.
-Therefore, a separate system call, creat, was needed to create new files.
+Therefore, a separate system call, `creat`, was needed to create new files.
 With the `O_CREAT` and `O_TRUNC` options now provided by open, a separate creat function is no longer needed.
 >
 > One deficiency with creat is that the file is opened only for writing.
 Before the new version of open was provided, if we were creating a temporary file that we wanted to write and then read back, we had to call creat, close, and then open.
 A better way is to use the open function, as in
 >